dturanski/groovy-beans/README.md

 Running the examples
 ---
-All the examples are run from a JUnit test, GroovyBeanBuilderTests.
+All the examples are run from a JUnit test, [GroovyBeanBuilderTests](https://github.com/dturanski/groovy-beans/blob/master/src/test/java/org/springframework/samples/groovy/GroovyBeanBuilderTests.java).
+Each test initializes and verifies one of the Application Contexts found in the [config](https://github.com/dturanski/groovy-beans/blob/master/config) directory.

 This may be run in gradle:

      $gradle test